|

 Several mountains in China have claimed a connection to Xu You's Mount Ji.7 The biography of Xu You says, "Today on the mountain top there is still a mound," but it does not indicate to which Ji Shan it refers.

-The title Dunshi Cao survives in six handbooks from 1425 to 1670.8 The version published in 1585 has quite a different melody, but its lyrics can with small adjustments be sung with this 1425 version.9 The version dated 1670 is basically a reprint of the present version.
+The title Dunshi Cao survives in five handbooks from 1425 to 1670.8 The version published in 1525 seems expanded from 1425; the versions dated 1539 and 1670 are basically reprints of the 1425 edition; the version published in 1585 has quite a different melody, but its lyrics can with small adjustments be sung with this 1425 version.9

-Xilutang prefaces Dunshi Cao with a short piece called Dinghui Yin10 (Fixed on Mental Pursuits), which concerns Xu You being so focused on higher philosophical thinking that he washed his ears after the kingship was offered to him, and threw away a gourd because the sound of the wind whistling through it pleased his senses too much.
+These two pieces (recording below) have no separate commentary, but from the tuning and the titles it is clear that they are intended to accompany Dunshi Cao.
+For example, the title Dinghui Yin concerns the related story that Xu You was so focused on higher philosophical thinking that he washed his ears after the kingship was offered to him, and threw away a gourd because the sound of the wind whistling through it aroused his senses too much.
+In addition the motif at the beginning of Dinghui Yin is similar to that at the beginning of Dunshi Cao, though in stopped sounds rather than harmonics.

 The Emaciated Immortal says

-this tune was composed by Xu You.
-Of all the lofty and pure tunes mentioned in Qin History,13 this one is the loftiest and most ancient.
-According to what is written in Zhuangzi: 14
+this tune was created by Xu You.
+Of all the lofty and pure tunes mentioned in Qin History,16 this one is the loftiest and most ancient.
+According to what is written in Zhuangzi:17

 (00.00) 01.
 Walking alone in the haze and mist